franklesniak/ads-b-setup/README.md

   - **Note 4:** the authors believe the above cables are good quality choices for non-permanent installations.
   If you have specific needs for cable routing/flexibility, or if you are planning a very long cable run, we recommend doing some research on the different types of cable (e.g., KMR400 vs. KMR240) and using that information to find a suitable cable for your application.

-### Option 2: Portable ADS-B Receiver - Vehicle, Camping, or Other Travel Usage
+### Option 2: Indoor or Portable ADS-B Receiver - Vehicle, Camping, or Other Travel Usage

-Fill in details
+- Software-defined radio without an included bandpass filter: [FlightAware Pro Stick](https://flightaware.store/products/pro-stick)
+- More to be added

 ### Option 3: Permanent Roof-Mounted Setup